brockhager/swarmchat/docs/PACKAGING.md

 ```

 Release checklist
-- Verify `src-tauri/tauri.conf.json` includes `resources": ["sidecar/dendrite"]` or the exact path used for your bundled sidecar.
+- Verify `src-tauri/tauri.conf.json` includes the sidecar paths you use, e.g. `resources": ["resources/sidecar/*", "sidecar/*", "sidecar/prebuilt/*"]` so prebuilt sidecars will be included regardless of placement.
 - Build on each target platform (or CI matrix) to ensure the sidecar exists and starts correctly.
 The app prints the resolved sidecar path on launch for diagnostics.
 - Test graceful shutdown sequences (CloseRequested) to ensure the sidecar process stops reliably.